-Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains or references a TNAuthList.
+Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains a TNAuthList.
 For example, Figure 6.1 shows the certification path for two end entity certificates.
 The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension (in this case a pass-by-value TNAuthList).
 The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is an STI certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).

-If a delegate certificate referenced by the "x5u" field in the protected header of the base PASSporT contains a pass-by-reference TNAuthList as defined in clause 5.3.6, then the verification service shall retrieve the TNAuthList (if not already cached) by sending a HTTP GET request to the accessLocation URL of the Authority Information Access entry that contains an accessMethod of id-ad-stirTNList.
-The verification service shall dereference the Authority Information Access accessLocation URL only if the following conditions are met:

-The delegate end entity certificate has a valid signature and is anchored via a set of valid certificates in the certification path to an STI root certificate that is listed on the Trusted STI-CA List defined in ATIS-1000084 [Ref 17],

-The URL has a scheme of “https” and a port number of 443,

-The URL does not contain a userinfo subcomponent, query component or fragment identifier component as described in RFC 3986 [Ref 18],

-The URL has a path that ends with “.der”,

-The URL does not appear to be part of a Server-Side Request Forgery (SSRF) attack (e.g., verify that the URL host does not resolve to a private IP address) [Ref 14, Section 10.4].

-The verification service may make an HTTP HEAD request to verify that the Content-Type is application/tnauthlist and the Content-Length is within expected bounds before making an HTTP GET request to dereference the AIA accessLocation URL.

-The HTTP 200 OK response to the HTTP GET request shall contain a Content-Type header field with a media type of application/tnauthlist, and a message body containing a DER-encoded TNAuthList.
-The SCA repository containing the referenced TNAuthList shall include cache directives in the HTTP 200 OK response as defined in RFC 7234 [Ref 16].
-The SCA shall set the cache directives to minimize the latency associated with downloading the TNAuthList and to ensure that the verification service obtains updates to the TNAuthList in a timely manner.
-The verification service shall support the caching directives received in the HTTP 200 OK response as defined in RFC 7234 [Ref 16].
-The verification service shall ignore any 3xx redirect response to the HTTP GET request.

 Figure 6.1 – Distinguishing between delegate and STI certificates

-Editor’s Note: Add key usage to every box of Figure 6.1.

 When verifying a base PASSporT signed with delegate certificate credentials, verifiers shall determine the validity of the certificate referenced in the “x5u” field in the base PASSporT protected header as specified in Clause 5.3.1 of ATIS-1000074 [Ref 1], with the following modifications: